rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   Software versioning is used to categorize the unique states of software as it is developed and released.
 The version identifier might be a word, or a number, or inlcude both.
 For example, version 1.0 is often used to represent the initial release of a software product. <br>
   <br>
   In Technopedia software versions are represented by the following three nodes:

-  In Technopedia software versions are represented by the following three nodes:

-  * The software version node represents the software versions.
+  *The software version node represents the software versions.<br>
-  * The Software Version Group node represents software version groups.<br>
+  *The Software Version Group node represents software version groups.<br>
-  * The Software Major Version represents major software versions. <br>
+  *The Software Major Version represents major software versions. <br>
   <br>
   <br>
   <br>